 Q. Have you ever testified before the Federal Energy Regulatory Commission or any other energy regulatory commission?

 A. Yes.
-I have testified in several proceedings before the California Public Utilities Commission. lGas(Steve – describe the CPUC matters and add Cal Legislature [and any others] testimony description as it relates to your expertise in the relevant markets)4
+I have testified in several proceedings before the Public Utilities Commission of the State of California (CPUC) and the California Energy Commission (CEC).
+In addition, I have testified before the State of California Legislature.
+Most recently, my testimony has included discussion on the unbundling of Southern California Gas Company’s (SoCalGas) transportation system before the CPUC and natural gas pricing trends and interstate capacity access before the CEC.
+In addition, I gave a presentation on behalf of Transwestern at the FERC’s May 24, 2001, technical conference in Docket No. PL01-04-000 regarding the California Natural Gas Transportation Infrastructure.

 Q. What is the purpose of your testimony in this proceeding?